Meiji Karl: Corn Puffs Available Only in West Japan

-Those living in the eastern Japan won’t be able to purchase the Meiji’s corn puff snack at their neighboring grocery stores after this September, so neither will I because I live in Niigata Prefecture.
+So those living in eastern Japan won’t be able to purchase the puffed corn snack in their neighboring grocery stores after this September.

-At present, there are 5 flavors in the Meiji’s Karl series, but the manufacturer, Meiji has decided to continue the production of only the 2 flavors, cheese and lightly salted.This is lucky for me because my most favorite Karl flavor is cheese.
+Currently, there are 5 flavors in the series, but the manufacturer Meiji has decided to discontinue the production of flavors other than cheese and lightly salted Karls.